strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.cruisecontrol.CruiseControlST.md

 ## testCruiseControlWithApiSecurityDisabled

-**Description:** Test the Cruise Control functionality when API security is disabled.
+**Description:** Test that Cruise Control works when API security is disabled.

 **Steps:**